 The Participant response history displays responses by participant.
 It shows you how participants responded to each activity, what means they used (web, text, etc.), and the date and time of their response.
 It can be useful for correlating participant responses.

-The Responses by participant report displays participant responses taken in sequence: One section per participant, one line per question.
-If a group of questions was used as a survey, use this report to view each participant’s responses in order.
+The Audience response report displays participant responses taken in sequence: One section per participant, one line per question.
+If a group of questions was used as a Survey, use this report to view each participant’s responses in order.